 The Kyrenia is the main port town in Northern Cyprus.
 The old city has quaint cobblestone streets perfect for a sunset stroll.
 Check out one of the many ocean side restaurants for a seafood fix.

 8. Lefkara village

 Visiting a traditional Cypriot village is a must and Lefkara is one of the best.
-Located in the countryside, Lefkara is filled with narrow cobblestone streets that maze throughout the village.
+Located in the countryside, Lefkara has narrow cobblestone streets that maze throughout the village.
 While the village is small, Lefkara has a lot of charm.